Tour offer 2021/2022

 Day 9: Visit Lumbini and fly to KathmanduYou will spend a full day in Lumbini visiting diﬀerent monasteries and Tilaurakot.

 The monastic zone developed into a World Buddhist centre with monasteries constructed by Buddhist communities from diﬀerent countries.
 After lunch, we will take a short drive to Tilaurakot to see the ruins of the Shakya kingdom where Buddha spent 29 years 2500 years before.
 Tilaurakot is the ancient palace of King Suddodhan, Sidhartha Gautam’s father, where the Buddha spent his formative 29-years, as a Shakya Prince.
 Allowing yourself for a moment to wander around and soak in the atmosphere of archaeological sites will give you further information.
 The guide that accompanies you may explain to you at an extensive level.
 There’s a museum nearby, the Kapilavastu Museum, the pottery, jewelry, and ornaments are gathered in-house.
 Finalize with visits and drive twenty-two kilometres to Bhairahawa airport to board a forty-fine minute’s domestic flight to Kathmandu.
 Arrive at Kathmandu where our driver and vehicle will be waiting for your arrival.
-Drive forty-five minutes to your hotel – dinner, and overnight in the hotel.
+Drive twenty-five minutes to your hotel – dinner, and overnight in the hotel.

 After Landing back to Kathmandu, we drive to our hotel, take a hearty breakfast, and enjoy a free day in Kathmandu for souvenir shopping and strolling around on your own.
-In the evening get invited for a hearty farewell dinner in of the best restaurants of your choice.
+In the evening get invited for a hearty farewell dinner in one of the best restaurants of your choice.

 DAY 11: Depart from KathmanduBreakfast and free time till the time limit.
 In the indicated time, our oﬀice representative and vehicle arrive at your hotel to serve you till the airport.
 Drive to Kathmandu international airport to see oﬀ formalities and departure.